modhtanmay/tic-tac-toe-game/README.md

 # TicTacToe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.
+This project can be downloaded and installed buy clicking on top + sign in browser.

 ## Working Game